 Your Privacy is protected.

-Dr. Justin Marchegiani
+By Dr. Justin Marchegiani

 So it’s like, if you have like a calming tea like a chamomile or a flower-based tea, that’s kind of really dampening and causing your body to relax.
-Typically the exact opposite of why you want to take in coffee, you want to take in coffee so we can actually dampen this adenosine response, which is helpful if we’re looking to get some work done, focus, get some energy going, increase cognitive performance because we’re learning or we’re taking in new information or we have to be focused dealing with people all day.
+Typically the exact opposite of why you want to take in coffee.
+You want to take in coffee so we can actually dampen this adenosine response.
+This is helpful if we’re looking to get some work done; focus; get some energy going; increase cognitive performance because we’re learning; or we’re taking in new information; or we have to be focused dealing with people all day.

 Benefits of Coffee

 One of the benefits is this dampening effect which can help us with energy and focus.
 Caffeine that’s in coffee, about 150mg to 300mg of caffeine per cup on average increases lipolysis.
 What is lipolysis?
 Let’s break it down.
 Lipo- means fat. -lysis means to cut or to break.
 So it’s fat breakdown.
 It’s the fancy word for fat breakdown.
 Having coffee and/or caffeine before workout can actually be very helpful at breaking down and increasing free fatty acids in your body.
 This is so you can start burning more fat for fuel, really helpful.

 Coffee actually has a lot of B vitamins, a lot of alkaloids, a lot of antioxidants that are very beneficial for your health.
 People forget that.
 If you’re doing instant coffee or Maxwell House or Folger’s, or maybe some of these cheap brands, there’s a good chance that that may not be the case.